ThanosApollo/MedNotes/Biology/Parasites.md

 * travel trhough the bloodstream and into the lymphatic system -> Liver and other organs
 * Form hydatid cysts

+### Hymenolepis nana
+* Transmission
+    * Ingestion of eggs from contaminated food or water
+    * Infestion of cysticercoids from infected arthropods
+* Clinical features :
+    * Mostly asymptomatic
+    * May cause weight loss, abdominal pain and diarrhea
+* Morphology :
+    * rostellum and **4 suckers**
+    * 3 tester in each proglottid
+* Life cycle :
+    * Ingestion of eggs
+    * Develop into cysticercoid larvae in **small intestine**
+    * Cysticercoids develop into an adult worm in the intestinal lumen
+    * Eggs are passed through stool

 # 92. Phylum Nematoda.
 Ascaris lumbricoides.
+### Phylum Nematoda
+> Roundworms, males smaller than females, transmitted by arthropod vectors
+* Belong to a newly named group, Ecdysozoa(superphylum)
+* Characteristics of Ecdysozoa :
+    * 3 layered cuticle which is periodicly molted as the animal grows
+        * This process is referred to as **ecdysis**
+    * Protostomes
+* Body structure :
+    * Acellular covering - Cuticle
+    * Hydrostatic skeleton
+    * Sexual dimorphism - Females are larger than males
+### Ascaris Lumbricoides
+> Giant roundworm, fecal oral transmission, Nematode, Geohelminth
+* Transmission :
+    * Fecal-oral - consumption of contaminated food
+* Life cycle :
+    * Host infests eggs
+    * Eggs hatch and release larvae
+    * Larvae invade the intestinal walls
+    * Larvae migrate to lungs via portal vain
+    * Larvae migrate to alveoli, trachea and Larynx
+    * Larvae climb up to the mouth and swallowed back into the intestine
+    * Larvae mature into adult worms in intestine, where they lay new eggs
+* Clinical features
+    * Usually asymptomatic
+    * Early symptoms :
+        * Cough, bloody sputum
+        * **Loeffler syndrome** - accumulation of eosinophils in the lungs
+    * Late symptoms :
+        * Weight loss, diarrhea, vomiting
+        * May cause bowerl obstruction at the ileocecal calve
+* Diagnosis
+    * Eosinophilia and presence of eggs in stool

 # 93. Enterobius vermicularis.
 Trichuris trichiura (Trichocephalus trichiurus).
+###Enterobius vermicularis

 # 94. Trichinella spiralis.
 # 95. Ancylostoma duodenale.
 Strongyloides stercoralis.
 # 96. Dracunculus medinensis.
 Filarial worms: Wuchereria bancrofti, Loa loa, Onchocerca volvulus.